ochsec/Prototype/README.md

-# Prototype
+# ScriptKiddie
-A package of Javascript functions for C#
+The Javascript functions we know and ❤ for C#